 Custom Skived Tubing Made to Your Specifications

 Our skived catheter tubing can be custom-tailored to meet your application and performance requirements.
 Options for custom skived tubing include, but are not limited to, the following.

 - Skived exit ports can be provided at either end (or both ends) of the tubing

-- Skiving can be added at the proximal end of tubing to provide access to lumens for luer port attachments, guide wire channels, or wire pull exits for deflectable catheter shafts
+- Skiving can be added at the proximal end of the tubing to provide access to lumens for luer port attachments, guide wire channels, or wire pull exits for deflectable catheter shafts

 - Proximal end-skiving can also be used to provide fluid-tight seals for actuating components

 - Skived tubing can include braid or coil reinforcements within tube walls.
 It can go through the reinforcements, or the reinforcement can be terminated to allow the skiving to create an exit along the tubing’s non-reinforced length.